 Some clinical agencies may also require fingerprinting from a student.
-Not completing the required fingerprint process by the requested due date may result in the student's inability to be placed for clinical.
+A clinical agency may deny a student access to its clinical site due to student's failure to complete the required fingerprinting process or based upon the results.
 This may also affect the student's progression in the program.
+GFU CON will not provide or locate alternative clinical arrangements for students in such circumstances.